 Parking and Accessibility

 On-site parking for buses is available.
-The Schoolhouse is accessible to handicapped patrons via a ramp at the rear of the building.
+The Schoolhouse is accessible to visitors with disabilities via a ramp at the rear of the building.

 History of the Churchville Schoolhouse